Annual Programme of Events

 - The Island Calendar – Fishing the Sea and Working the Land

 Peatfire Tales of Orkney –

-Sunday Evenings (May to October) – commences at 8:00pm An atmospheric evening of storytelling and social customs in the Still Room Whisky Bar in the Stromness Hotel, which, with its candlelit tables and peatfire, is described as being like a small 19th century Stromness ale house!
-Enjoy a complimentary Orkney Ale, an Orkney whisky or a glass of wine, listening to Island folklore and legend.
-Takes place on Sunday Evenings (May to October) – commences at 8:00pm.
+Sunday Evenings (May to September) – commences at 8:00pm An atmospheric evening of Orkney storytelling and social customs in the Still Room Whisky Bar in the Stromness Hotel, which, with its candlelit tables and peatfire, is described as being like a small 19th Century Stromness ale house!
+Enjoy a complimentary Orkney Ale, Orkney whisky or a glass of wine, listening to Island folklore and legends.
+Takes place on Sunday Evenings – commences at 8:00pm.
 Booking essential – tickets £10 per person.
 Private bookings welcome.

-The Legends, Lore and Seascapes of the Orkney Fishing and Farming People in pastels and inks, pen and pencil and photographic images.
+The island Legends and Lore, customs and Seascapes of the Orkney Fishing and Farming People in pastels and inks, pen, photographic images and words.

 For Adults, children and families.Create your own Island Storyboards and Storymaps making your own characters and creatures in mask and puppets,all from recycled materials .Share and tell your own story in a Storycircles workshop.
 Groups of 3 to 8 people welcome.COST £45 per 2 hour session-all inclusive of art and craft materials.

 The Power of Story Courses & Workshops

 A creative learning and storytelling course for anyone interested in exploring the power of story.
 Explore through story making, communication, social skills and self expression through the arts.

 a) Professionals working in education, special educations, social care and mental health